HideTheMonkey/EventLoggerForIM/README.md

 # Event Log For IM (ELFIM)

 ELFIM is an event logging plugin for bukkit/spigot Minecraft servers.
 It forwards server and player events to Slack via an incoming webhook.
+See [Slack's documentation](https://api.slack.com/messaging/webhooks) for how to set up a webhook.

 ### Server Examples
 #### Server Started event